belak/blog/content/about.md

 ## Intro

 My name is Kaleb Elwert and I'm a full-time software developer focusing on backend and infrastructure code.
-I currently work at Datadog on the internal API platform.
+I currently work at Datadog on the Runtime Configuration team.
 Previously, I worked for The Pokémon Company International and Atlassian.

-Thanks for stopping by my site.
-Feel free to check out my ramblings in this blog or take a look at some of my other projects below to see what I've been up to lately.

 Opinions expressed are solely my own and do not express the views or opinions of my employer.